-In the Western world we are used to fix advertised prices.
+In the Western world, we are used to fixed advertised prices.
 What you see is what you pay.
 It’s an organized system that provides comfort and peace of mind that you are not paying too much or more importantly you are not paying more than everyone else.
 But this is not how it works in much of the world.

 A lot of countries and cultures still use the age-old system of bargaining and bartering.
 Make no mistake, you will still see signs for the price of fruit in markets if you look hard enough or can read the local script, but bargaining in some cultures is a way of life.
 One of the most common complaints about having to bargain is feeling like you have been ripped off or that you are enduring the perceived hassle that is associated with bargaining.

 It can be frustrating for Westerners who are used to the comfort of fixed prices, but like anything in life, your attitude will count along with a few tips on how best to bargain.
 The more you do it the better you will get – and soon you will find yourself feeling part of the local culture, no longer getting upset and having a far better time.